 Only a small proportion of strokes produce headache symptoms.
 However, the sudden onset of a severe headache makes doctors suspect that there is bleeding inside the brain.
 Because of the high risk of death in these cases, people who come into the emergency room complaining of severe headache are rapidly screened for the presence of blood in the brain.

-Are the symptoms of stroke permanent?Whether or not the symptoms of a stroke will be permanent depends the how long the affected part of the brain remains without blood flow.
+Are the symptoms of stroke permanent?Whether or not the symptoms of a stroke will be permanent depends on how long the affected part of the brain remains without blood flow.
 While brief events of poor blood flow, or ischemia, lead to a complete recovery, longer events can leave permanent deficits.

 What determines how severe the symptoms of a stroke will be?

 The severity of stroke symptoms varies depending on the part of the brain that is affected.
-For instance, strokes that affect areas of the brain which have minimal importance in day to day brain activity typically produce mild or unnoticeable symptoms.
+For instance, strokes that affect areas of the brain which have minimal importance in day-to-day brain activity typically produce mild or unnoticeable symptoms.
 By contrast, strokes that affect areas of the brain which have maximal importance in day to day brain activity cause the most debilitating and noticeable symptoms.

 Why do strokes usually affect only one side of the body?

-For the most part, the left side of the brain controls the right side of the body while the right side of the brain controls the left side of the body.
+For the most part, the left side of the brain controls the right side of the body, while the right side of the brain controls the left side of the body.
 When a blood vessel that carries blood to a given part of the brain is blocked, only the side of the brain where the blood vessel is located is affected.
 This causes symptoms in the opposite side of the body.

 I think I am having a stroke, what should I do?

 You should call 911 immediately.
-The earlier you get to the emergency room the greater the chances are that you will receive a treatment which can minimize and even reverse the long-term consequences of the stroke.
-After you call the ambulance get ready to answer the following questions, which will help doctors select the best treatment:
+The earlier you get to the emergency room, the greater the chances are that you will receive a treatment, which can minimize and even reverse the long-term consequences of the stroke.
+After you call the ambulance, get ready to answer the following questions, which will help doctors select the best treatment: